qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

      ¹) Left side is a basic comma.

-See the `_ACC` _accented characters_ layer for all characters with diacretic markings.
+See the `_ACC` _accented characters_ layer for all characters with diacritic markings.
 If you miss a symbol, you could replace one you don't use and add it yourself (by reprogramming the source code).